mazjap/NeoMusic-Swift/README.md

 ## Contributing/Bug Reports

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please [contact me][wiki-url]

 ### Feature Requests